ARISE-Initiative/robosuite/docs/modules/renderers.md

 Installing NVISII can be done using the command `pip install nvisii`.
 Note that NVISII requires users' drivers to be up to date.
 Please refer [here](https://github.com/owl-project/NVISII) for more information.
 You can try the NVISII renderer with the `demo_renderers.py` [script](../demos.html#rendering-options) and learn about the APIs for obtaining vision modalities with `demo_nvisii_modalities.py`.

 ## Renderer Profiling
 The following table shows the estimated frame rate of each renderer in frames per second (FPS).
 The profiling was conducted on a machine with Ubuntu 18.04, Intel Core i9-900K CPU@3.60GHz, and Nvidia RTX.
 The FPS numbers of each rendering option are reported below.
 These numbers are estimated on the Door environment with IIWA robot and Joint Velocity controller and 256x256 image size.
-In the table, R2T means render2tensor and R2N means render2numpy, which are two modes offered by the iGibson renderer.

 |                   | mujoco | NVISII |
 |-------------------|:---------:|:---------------------------------:|:-----------------------:|:----------------------:|:------:|